 Is taunting your potential customer a good advertising tactic?
 In Mexico City, Uber decided to try out a unique stunt.
 They hired a company to fly drones over a traffic jam during rush hour.
 The drones carried signs that would taunt the driver for being stuck in their current situation.
 However, their primary purpose was to encourage people to use their carpooling service.

 Before the Internet rose to prominence companies were looking to the heavens to get people to notice them.
 In the early 90s, one company offered a billboard that would be launched into low orbit, and be about the same size as the Moon.
-Some even talk about using the moon like a giant screen to project ad campaigns onto.
+Some even talk about using the moon as a giant screen to project ad campaigns.
 Fortunately, Congress passed a law against such advertising methods in 1993.

 If you think it’s hard to avoid political ads now, imagine if that nightmare went through.

 Back down to Earth, and an annoying technique that comes off often.
-Sometimes when browsing a website a pop-up ad may launch and block you from seeing the content underneath.
+Sometimes when browsing a website, a pop-up ad may launch and block you from seeing the content underneath.
 Their purpose is to advertise to the viewer or to capture their email address so they can send more content.
-Yet, their are programs designed to block these types of ad campaigns.
+These are programs designed to block these types of ad campaigns.

 Google announced recently that they were going to crack down on annoying advertisements.
 Specifically, they are going to punish sites that use pop-ups that prevent a user from reading a website unless they enter some credentials.
-Websites that use such pop-ups would be subjected to a lower ranking on Google.
+Websites that use such pop-ups are subject to a lower ranking on Google.